arielkonopka/Gardens-of-Eris/README.md

 But there are limitations:
 * the distance must be right, it is in config file _MaxSoundDistance_
-* the sound must come from the same chamber as the listener (player)
+* the sound must come from the same chamber as the listener (player) When the element, that generated sound is removed disposed, only looping sounds are stopped, other have the chance to stop playing by themselvs.

 We handle the sounds by having the pool of sources (openAL), which we keep in a circular buffer.
 That helps us to find oldest samples.
 When we register the sample (play it) we first seek unregistered samples, if we fail with that, we seek samples that are played in loop (to kill them), and if we fail at that, we kill any first sample we try to overtake.